 A master’s thesis is a more formal document of greater breadth and depth than a master’s paper.
 Students should refer to Master’s Thesis and Doctoral Dissertation Format Requirements for information regarding preparation and review of the thesis.

 Regardless of the option chosen, the student, in consultation with the faculty advisor, must assemble a committee of three faculty (two of whom cannot be from the same department and must be USP faculty) who will serve as the paper or thesis examination committee.
 The student must pass an oral examination based on the paper or thesis.
-Students may opt to enroll in URB STD 990 and earn up to 3 credits toward the MS degree for their paper/thesis research and writing.

 The student must complete all degree requirements within five years of initial enrollment.